 - Survey of the New Testament by Paul Benware.
-ISBN 978-0802424839 (approximately \$17.00).
-Since this text book is frequently updated, there are a number of versions of this book available.
+ISBN 978-0802424839 This text book is frequently updated, there are a number of versions of this book available.
 The page numbers in this guide are for this book are for the hardcover 2003 version only. - Nelson's Complete Book of Bible Maps and Charts by Thomas Nelson.
-(Third Edition) ISBN 978-1-4185-4171-2 (approximately \$18.00).
-Since this text book is frequently updated, there are a number of versions of this book available.
-This page numbers in this guidebook are for this version only. - A Harmony of the Gospels New American Standard Edition by Robert Thomas and Stanley Gundry eds.
-ISBN 978-0060635244 (approximately \$22.00) - For instructors only.
+ISBN 978-1-4185-4171-2 This text book is frequently updated, there are a number of versions of this book available.
+The page numbers in this guide are for this book are for the hardcover 2003 version only. - A Harmony of the Gospels New American Standard Edition by Robert Thomas and Stanley Gundry eds.
+ISBN 978-0060635244 - For instructors only.
 The course quotes from this book and uses it in class.
-If you want to follow along you may want to purchase: New Testament Survey by Merrill C. Tenney ISBN-13: 978-0802836113 (approximately \$20.00)
+If you want to follow along you may want to purchase:

+New Testament Survey by Merrill C. Tenney ISBN-13: 978-0802836113

-Your pastor may use the following books throughout the course, these do not need to be purchased:
+Your Local Instructor may use the following books throughout the course, these do not need to be purchased:

-- F. F. Bruce, New Testament History.
-Garden City: Anchor Books, 1972 - Gary M. Burge, Lynn H. Cohick, Gene L. Green, The New Testament in Antiquity.
-Grand Rapids: Zondervan, 2009. - Orville E. Daniel, A Harmony of the Four Gospels 2nd Ed.
-Grand Rapids: Baker Books, 1996. - Robert H. Gundry, New Testament Life and Literature. - Donald Guthrie, New Testament Introduction.
-Downers Grove: Inter Varsity Press, 1973 - D. Edmond Hiebert, An Introduction to the New Testament, 3 vol. Waynesboro: Gabriel Publishing, 2003 - H. C. Thiessen, Introduction to the New Testament.
-Peabody: Hendrickson Publishers, 2002 - Merrill Tenney, New Testament Times.
-Grand Rapids: William B. Eerdmans Publishing, 1965
+- New Testament History F. F. Bruce, Garden City: Anchor Books, 1972 - The New Testament in Antiquity Gary M. Burge, Lynn H. Cohick, Gene L. Green, Grand Rapids: Zondervan, 2009. - A Harmony of the Four Gospels 2nd Ed Orville E. Daniel,.
+Grand Rapids: Baker Books, 1996. - New Testament Life and Literature Robert H. Gundry - New Testament Introduction Donald Guthrie, Downers Grove: Inter Varsity Press, 1973 - An Introduction to the New Testament D. Edmond Hiebert, 3 vol. Waynesboro: Gabriel Publishing, 2003 - Introduction to the New Testament H. C. Thiessen, Peabody: Hendrickson Publishers, 2002 - New Testament Times Merrill Tenney, Grand Rapids: William B. Eerdmans Publishing, 1965